Let’s learn German!

 • In Germany, there are more than 300 types of bread.
 And allegedly all are very tasty:)

-• First ever gummy bears, beloved by children all around the world, were invented also in this country.
+• First-ever gummy bears, beloved by children all around the world, were also invented in this country.

 • The first printed book in the world was written in German.